RIR360/development/journal/2025/august.md

 - Breaking the bad ones are the trickest part, but there's not other way around.
 - You a "WHY" more powerful than the bad habit itself.
 - "Why avoiding the habit beneficial to me?" - you must answer this to your brain.
+- If you answer it strongly, your brain won't cause any problem anymore.